 For the last decade or so, I have single-mindedly dedicated myself to maximizing the freedom and minimizing any unwanted obligation in my life.
 I became a “digital nomad” so that external factors could not control where I chose to live, and so that nothing could stop me from traveling 12 months a year if I so chose.
 I have avoided serious romantic relationships and having children in order to avoid responsibility for the happiness of another human being.

-I have seen how other human lives are weighed down by worry due to duties – Duties that were imposed, in some cases, by not being born into the comfortable middle class life that I happened to be born into, due to a combination of extraodinary good luck and my parents working harder than I ever will.
-But in many cases, these duties seemed to freely chosen for nigh-incomprehensible reasons.
-Those around me, including many who weren’t much less lucky than me in terms of the hand they were dealt at birth, seemed to slavishly follow the conventional path of self-imposed obligation – Obligation to a full-time job; obligation to their spouses, their children; obligation to their expenses houses full of expensive things.
+I have seen how other human lives are weighed down by worry due to duties – Duties that were imposed, in some cases, by not being born into the comfortable middle class life that I happened to be born into, due to a combination of extraordinary good luck and my parents working harder than I ever will.
+But in many cases, these duties seem to freely chosen for nigh-incomprehensible reasons.
+Those around me, including many who weren’t much less lucky than me in terms of the hand they were dealt at birth, seemed to slavishly follow the conventional path of self-imposed obligation – Obligation to a full-time job; obligation to their spouses, their children; obligation to maintaining their expensive houses full of expensive things.
 I didn’t see much to envy in that kind of life, and mostly I still don’t.
 You might think my aloof freedom has made me arrogant and dismissive of people who choose more conventional lives of family and professional success.
-You wouldn’t be 100% wrong there; but I’m also keenly aware that having a ridiculous degree of control on my own life probably hasn’t made me much happier in the long run.
+You wouldn’t be 100% wrong there; but I’m also keenly aware that having a ridiculous degree of autonomy and control over my own life probably hasn’t made me much happier in the long run.

 And therein lie the hidden benefits of having a life free of obvious hardship, free of obvious external challenges to fight, be frustrated by, and push back again.